AdiKom95/hexagons/README.md

-# Siatka heksagonalna
+# Hexagonal grid

-Skrypt składa się z dwóch głównych części (funkcji).
-Pierwsza z nich tworzy siatkę złożoną z sześciokątów foremnych, druga służy do obliczania statystyk będących podstawą do tworzenia map gęstości na bazie heksagonów.
+This script consist of two main parts (functions).
+The first of them creates a grid of regular hexagons, the second is used to calculate statistics that are the basis for creating density maps based on hexagons.

-## Środowisko
+## Environment

-* Python 3.6.6 / pakiet psycopg2
+* Python 3.6.6 / packages: psycopg2

-* PostgreSQL
+* PostgreSQL 9.5 & PostGIS 2.3.3

-## Inspiracje
+## Inspiration

 http://trac.osgeo.org/postgis/wiki/UsersWikiGenerateHexagonalGrid

-## Kontakt
+## Contact

-mail: adi@sortsk.pl
+e-mail: adi@sortsk.pl